moonshine-software/doc/en/model-resource/index.md

 > You can also refer to the section on [CrudResource](/docs/{{version}}/advanced/crud-resource).
 > `CrudResource` is an abstract class providing a basic interface for `CRUD` operations without binding to a storage and data type.

-Under the hood, `ModelResource` extends `CrudResource` and immediately includes the capability to work with `Eloquent`.
+Under the hood, `ModelResource` extends `CrudResource` and immediately includes the capability to work with Eloquent.
-If you delve into the details of MoonShine, you will see all the standard `Controller`, `Model`, and `blade views`.
+If you delve into the details of **MoonShine**, you will see all the standard Controller, Model, and Blade views.

 If you were developing independently, you could create resource controllers and resource routes as follows: